smaran-m/smaran-m.github.io/content/blog/dunjin1.md

 # Dunjin
 is a fighting game that plays into fantasy tropes, with a focus on gameplay.
 Honestly, all the stuff above was an overexaggeration.
 I just played D&D for the first time in a while and I was like "wow, combat suuuuucks".
 Then I watched a Smash Ultimate match and was like "dang there are so many swordies this suuuuucks.
 What if it was all swordies.
 Wait."

 You get the rest.
 I was also unemployed after graduating so that might have played a part in it.
 Probably a big part, actually, but I digress.
-I've put in probably 3 months of work into this thing since, in between school and other work, but what is it actually about?
+I've put in anout 3 months of work into this thing since, in between school and other work, but what have I been working on?

 ## Story
 You have been thrown into an ancient megastructure, 'Dunjin', for crimes committed against the general public.
 It towers into the heavens, and digs deep into hell.
 The history of this structure has been lost to time, it is older than you, older than your people, older than recorded history.
 Some claim it once served as a stairway to the heavens; some claim it was the magnum opus of an architect who was then left inside to rot; some claim it was a gift from the gods for the suppression of evil.
 The words to describe its truth have not been spoken in millennia.